-- Instructions, issued by the Central Board of Excise & Customs on 1.9.2001, which are valid today and wherein, the Central Board of Excise & Customs has clearly maintained that the expression "Refund" under Section 11-B of the Central Board 72 of the said Chapter 9 of the Supplementary Instructions, a Refund or Rebate is always to be given only by a Cheque and the Adjudicating Authority does not have any jurisdiction to allow Rebate by way of CENVAT Credit in the CENVAT Credit Account of the Applicants.
-In these premises, the Order-in-Original of the Original Authority, granting Rebate under Rule 18 of the Central Excise Rules 2002, by way of CENVAT Credit, is bad in Law and requested to direct the Original Authority to refund the balance amount of Rebate by Cheque with Interest at appropriate rate, under Section 11B of the Central Excise Act, read with Section 11-BB. - 4.5 The respondent has also argued that from the Budget speech of the Finance Minister, as cited by him in his Order-in-Appeal, the purpose and object of keeping duty rate of pharmaceuticals products at low rate of 4% is to keep the price of Pharmaceuticals as low as possible and therefore it cannot be the intention of the Government to export goods at higher price it being the priority area.
+- Instructions, issued by the Central Board of Excise & Customs on 1.9.2001, which are valid today and wherein, the Central Board of Excise & Customs has clearly maintained that the expression "Refund" under Section 11-B of the Central Excise Act also means rebate of duty paid on export goods.
+In terms of the Para 7.2 of the said Chapter 9 of the Supplementary Instructions, a refund or rebate is always to be given only by a cheque and the Adjudicating Authority does not have any jurisdiction to allow rebate by way of CENVAT Credit in the CENVAT credit account of the applicants.
+In these premises, the Order-in-Original of the Original Authority, granting rebate under Rule 18 of the Central Excise Rules 2002, by way of CENVAT Credit, is bad in law and requested to direct the Original Authority to refund the balance amount of Rebate by cheque with interest at appropriate rate, under Section 11B of the Central Excise Act, read with Section 11-BB. - 4.5 The applicant also stated that the respondent has also argued that from the Budget speech of the Finance Minister, as cited by him in his Order-in-Appeal, the purpose and object of keeping duty rate of pharmaceuticals products at low rate of 4% is to keep the price of Pharmaceuticals as low as possible and therefore it cannot be the intention of the Government to export goods at higher price it being the priority area.
 Government will always want to keep cost of exportable goods low and therefore it does not fit in to the logic that it was ever intention of the Government to allow export of goods at the Central Excise duty rate of 10%, notwithstanding the rebate but this argument is unreasonable by paying Central Excise duty at the rate of 10.30% of export goods because the foreign buyer is not going to pay the said duty element and the same is returned back by the Central Government to the exporter, given rate at the rate of 4.12% instead of 10.30%, the cost of pharmaceuticals products exported would be enhanced.
 So the arguments of the respondent is contradictory in as much as he would like to see that the cost of export of goods reduces but sanctioning rebate claim, at the rate of 4.12% the cost of export goods increased on the contrary.